We conduct business law and taxation research within Monash Business School.

 Our academic staff are among the top in their field, globally.
 They have consulted with governments and international organisations and institutions on topics ranging from taxation policy and law to labour law reform and human rights mechanisms.

-We're committed to offering high-quality supervision to students undertaking a higher degree by research.
+We're committed to offering high-quality supervision to students undertaking a graduate research degree.
 Our expert academic staff currently supervise 31 PhD students on a range of research topics across the field of business law and taxation.

 Our main departmental research strengths are: